 A menopause specialist in the UK is defined as a healthcare professional who has obtained the Faculty of Sexual & Reproductive Healthcare (FSRH) / British Menopause Society (BMS) advanced certificate in menopause care, or completed the Royal College of Obstetricians & Gynaecologists (RCOG) /BMS advanced training skills module (ATSM) in menopause care (or equivalent, eg the menopause and premature ovarian insufficiency module of the subspecialty training programme in reproductive medicine) and who:

 • is a member of the British Menopause Society

 - attends a national (BMS) or international menopause society (eg International Menopause Society, European Menopause and Andropause Society) conference at least once every 3 years

-- has the responsibility documented as part of their job plan and discussed at their annual appraisal
+- is responsible for ensuring that the specialism is documented in their job plan and is discussed and recorded at their annual appraisal.